 Board of Trustees biographies

-Dr Tim Gould
+Dr Tim Gould (Vice-Chair)

 Tim Gould is a Consultant in Critical Care at University Hospital Bristol and has been Clinical Lead for eight years.
 He is also Chairman of the Intensive Care Foundation; a Council member of Intensive Care Society and Joint Standards Committee; member of the National Clinical Reference Group; and Clinical Lead for South West England Critical Care Operational Delivery Network.
 Tim provides clinical expertise to ICNARC.